 Our board of directors has established four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, and the Capital Committee.
-Each of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee complies with the listing requirements and other rules and regulations of the SEC and the NYSE, each as amended or modified from time to time and has adopted a written charter.
+Each of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee has adopted a written charter and complies with the listing requirements and other rules and regulations of the SEC and the NYSE, each as amended or modified from time to time.
 You can access each of our committee charters on the Investor Relations pages of our website at www.piedmontreit.com.
 The board of directors has also determined that each of the current members of our Audit, Compensation, and Nominating and Corporate Governance Committees is independent within the meaning the NYSE's director independence standards applicable to members of such committees.
 Additionally, our Audit Committee members satisfy the enhanced independence standards set forth in Rule 10A-3(b)(1)(i) and Ms. Barrett and Mr. Cohen meet the definition of an audit committee financial expert as defined under the Exchange Act and NYSE listing standards.
-Our Compensation Committee members satisfy the enhanced independence standards and Section 16 of the Securities Exchange Act of 1934.
+Our Compensation Committee members satisfy the enhanced independence standards.

-The table below shows the current chairs and membership of the board and each standing board committee, the independence status of each board member and the number of board and board committee meetings held during the year ended December 31, 2021.
+The table below shows the current chairs and membership of the board and each standing board committee, the independence status of each board member and the number of board and board committee meetings held during the year ended December 31, 2022.

-Director Board of Directors Audit Committee Nominating and Corporate Governance Committee (1) Compensation Committee (2) Capital Committee
+Director Board of Directors Audit Committee Nominating and Corporate Governance Committee (1) Compensation Committee Capital Committee

-Frank C. McDowell С ٠ •
+Frank C. McDowell С • •

 Kelly H. Barrett • С •

-Wesley E. Cantrell (3) ٠ • ٠
+Venkatesh S. Durvasula • •

-Glenn G. Cohen ٠ • С ٠
+Glenn G. Cohen • • С •

+Mary Hager • •

 Barbara B. Lang • С •

-C. Brent Smith ٠
+C. Brent Smith •

-Jeffrey L. Swope ٠ ٠ С
+Jeffrey L. Swope • • С

 Dale H. Taysom VC • •

-Number of 2021 meetings 9 6 4 6 5
+Number of 2022 meetings 9 6 4 6 5

-C Chair VC Vice Chair ● Member Non-Independent Director Financial Expert
+C Chair VC Vice Chair • Member \ Non-Independent Director \\ Financial Expert